UCR-Robotics/UCR-Robotics/docs/tbot/moRbt.rst

 Now we could express the evolution of the system use :math:`n` states :math:`\mathbf{x} \in R^{n}` and :math:`m` inputs :math:`\mathbf{u} \in R^{m}`.

-Derive State-space Model for Mobile Robot
+State-space Model for Mobile Robot
 -----------------------------------------

 .. image:: figures/unicycle.png